OneEase/Website/docs/easelock/app.md

 Interestingly, the app now briefly disconnects the switch and then reconnects it to the NC side.
 This is the opposite of what I initially expected, but fortunately, the app and all switches now work seamlessly together.

+The current version of the app lacks robust error handling, which may result in crashes when an error occurs.
+In such cases, restarting the app usually resolves the issue.
+Future updates will include more comprehensive error handling to minimize unexpected behavior and improve overall stability.

+### The MTU Size

+For this tutorial, the MTU (Maximum Transmission Unit) is set to a fixed value of 32.
+Extensive testing has shown that this value offers the best compatibility across different Bluetooth hardware.
+However, MTU sizes can vary between devices, as they are often determined by the hardware manufacturers.
+While setting the MTU to a smaller value enhances compatibility, it can also result in slower data transmission rates.
+This trade-off ensures the app works with as many devices as possible.

+### More General DIY Hardware

+Although the hardware used in this tutorial is based on an existing courtyard gate system, both the hardware and software solutions are designed to be versatile.
+For those interested in creating their own DIY hardware, you can use components such as an Arduino, Bluetooth Module HC-05, an MCU chip, and a 3D printed door lock.
+By assembling these parts, you can create a cost-effective DIY smart door lock system.